-He is a gentle horse but can be nervous to handle.
-Darwen likes to build up trust with his handler before he gives them his love and affection!
-Darwen was said to be unique as he is the only horse at the branch that did not like apples!
-Darwen was said to be a steady police horse and was not really fazed by large crowds.
+He is a gentle horse who can be a little nervous and likes to build up trust with his handler before he gives them his love and affection!
+Darwen was said to be unique as he was the only horse at the branch who didn’t like apples!
+He was said to be a steady police horse who wasn’t fazed by large crowds.

 Darwen is an agile horse and was used for training officers in troop drills and jumping in the riding school.
-He has helped many riders on their initial courses and their continuous training.
+He helped many riders on their initial courses and with their continuous training.
 Darwen has been involved in many ceremonial occasions including the Lancaster Shield Hanging, Remembrance Sunday Parades and numerous funerals.
-He has also attended WHW Penny Farm Charity rides and demonstrations.
+He also attended WHW Penny Farm Charity rides and demonstrations.
 He even participated in the Lancashire Police HQ Open days where 10,000 members of the public came to watch the musical ride and the public order demonstration.